-What bills will I receive and when do I have to pay them?
+What bills will I receive for shipping my trophies and when do I have to pay them?

 If you are having your animals mounted in Africa, you will be asked to wire them a deposit.
 A 50% deposit is typical.
 Once the animals are done, you will receive a final bill for taxidermy.
 You will also receive a bill from the shipping company for shipping to the US Port of Entry.
 These bills will usually have to be paid by bank wire directly to their bank accounts in Africa.
 Some may take credit cards, but beware of charges for using the card in Africa and your credit card company may likely charge a fee to transfer the payment into foreign currency.
 I have found it to be less expensive to just wire the money.
 Hang on to the receipt that the bank gives you as a receipt for wired funds.
 It will come in handy if the funds end up in the wrong account and a trace must be initiated.